yining043/VRP-DACT/README.md

 ```

 *<u>See [options.py](./options.py) for detailed help on the meaning of each argument.
 For generalization of DACT on larger sizes and different distributions, a good practice is to consider reducing the opts.P to a smaller value (see line 81 of options.py).
 Meanwhile, when the distribution/size is significantly different, we can consider the way 2 of generalizing CPEs (see lines 544-550 of nets/graph_layers.py) for better performance.
 See the detailed configuration in the updated Arkiv preprint (v3).
-And please pay attention to the argument "--dummy_rate" (CVRP) which should be set to a proper value for different CVRP instances.</u>*
+And please pay attention to the argument "--dummy_rate" (CVRP) which should be set to a proper value for different CVRP instances (e.g., 0.5 for CVRP20, 0.4 for CVRP50, 0.2 for CVRP100).</u>*

 # Acknowledgements
 The code and the framework are based on the repos [wouterkool/attention-learn-to-route](https://github.com/wouterkool/attention-learn-to-route) and [yining043/TSP-improve](https://github.com/yining043/TSP-improve).
 And we thank @small-Qing and @yzhang-gh for raising insightful issues to help improve this project.